 The main function of an industrial building is protecting the people and assets inside.
 Some industries – including mining, oil and gas production, military and aviation – have strict flammability codes due to the nature of the work performed and equipment used inside.
 Buildings used for public functions, including event centers, sports arenas, casinos and public rodeo arenas, must also meet fire standards in order to protect the lives inside during a fire.

 While there is no type of building completely immune to the impact of fire, using a flame-retardant fabric cladding is one way to meet code and protect the building.
-PVC fabrics are inherently flame retardant.
-Flame-retardant PE fabric includes a chemical compound that causes the fabric to self-extinguish when exposed to flame.
-The additive is an indelible part of the fabric and will provide protection throughout the fabric’s lifespan.
+ExxoTec™ PVC cladding is naturally flame-retardant.

 Why Choose Flame Retardant Fabric?

-Flame-retardant (FR) fabric may be more expensive – expect the material cost for FR polyethylene (PE) fabric to be about 70% higher.
-PVC fabrics are inherently flame-retardant, regardless of cost.
-However, specifying FR fabric before construction is one way to ensure that protection for the life of your structure.
+Specifying flame-retardant (FR) fabric before construction is one way to ensure that protection for the life of your structure.
 The chemical compounds that suppress the flame cannot be added to the building later.
 The only way to change the flame retardancy of a fabric structure post-construction is by completely reskinning it.

 But won’t getting the less-expensive non-flame retardant fabric be good enough?